zkFHE/circomlib-fhe/BLOG_Arithmetization.md

 By compiling the circuit we can check the number of constraints that this gadget generates for a given modulus.
 Interestingly, the number of constraints is $254$ independently of the modulus used.
 Apart for the constraint for the division, the gadget `LtConstant(q)` introduces $\log_2(q)$ constraints and the gadget `LtConstant((2**253)\q)` introduces $\log_2(2^{253}/q) = 253 - \log_2(q)$ constraints.

 Considering that we will make heavy use of the modular reduction, it is worth taking a closer look in case we can reduce the number of constraints.
-An example will hint at the solution.
-In the context of an RLWE-RGSW multiplication, we need to reduce modulo $Q$ values which can be at most $2^{57}$.
+An example will hint at one issue to solve.
+In the context of an RLWE-RGSW multiplication, we need to perform a reduction modulo $Q$ of values which can be at most $2^{57}$.
 However, with the gadget we just introduced, the quotient will be bounded assuming that the input can be up to $2^{253}$.
 Following the previous analysis, that bound on the quotient takes 226 out of the total 254 constraints.

 Essentially, we can significantly reduce the number of constraints by introducing a tighter bound on the quotient based on a known bound on the input.
 We can modify our gadget to receive the bound on the input as a parameter.